openedx/edx-platform/docs/en_us/internal/testing.md

 **Note**: The acceptance tests can *not* currently run in parallel.

+### Debugging Acceptance Tests on Vagrant

+If you are using a local Vagrant dev environment, then you will only get console text output.
+To actually see what is happening, you can turn on automatic screenshots.
+For each step two screenshots will be taken - before, and after.
+To do this, simply add the step:

+    Given I enable capturing of screenshots before and after each step

+to your scenario.
+This step can be added anywhere, and will enable automatic screenshots for all following steps for that scenario only.
+You can also use the step

+    Given I disable capturing of screenshots before and after each step

+to turn off auto screenshots for all steps following it.

+Another approach is to redirect Vagrant X11 session to your local machine.
+Please see https://github.com/edx/edx-platform/wiki/Test-engineering-FAQ .

 ## Viewing Test Coverage

 We currently collect test coverage information for Python unit/integration tests.